Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 The thesis featured network analysis, wherein several network centrality and influence measures were calculated.
 The table above shows what percentage of each class comprised the lists of top-100,50,15 ranking users.

-Both classes of bots are seen to be over represented across most measures, given how many of the total users they comprise (wherein simple bots are x, sophisticated bots are y of the whole population).
+Both classes of bots are seen to be over represented across most measures, given how many of the total users they comprise (wherein simple bots are 10.65%, sophisticated bots are 7.77% of the whole population).
 Sophisticated bots perform the best of all classes.
 As indicated by the number of these bots amongst top performing Eigenvector centrality and PageRank users, they are able to retweet and receive retweets from other influential users.

 Furthermore, inter-bot cooperation was observed in the dataset, the highest scoring sophisticated bot for PageRank (number 10 overall) received 55.07% of their retweets from simple bots, 10.52% from other sophisticated bots, and only 34.42% from humans.
 However, such disproportionate numbers of bot retweets are not found in many places throughout the dataset.
 The second-best performing bot under the PageRank measure received 65.82% of their retweets from humans, followed by 18.37% and 15.82% from simple and sophisticated bots respectively.
 Such rates of bot retweets were common for both bots and humans.